cksystemsteaching/selfie/README.md

 }
 ```

 This procedure represents the *core* of a RISC-U processor.
 It does exactly what a real processor core does.
 It *fetches* an instruction from memory, *decodes* the instruction into opcode and arguments, and then *executes* the instruction, before fetching the next instruction, and so on, never mind the *interrupt* here.
 The only way to leave the `while` loop is when an *exception* occurs, as the name of the procedure suggests.
-Whenever this happens, `mipster` takes over and handles the situation, either to return here, or else terminate.
+Whenever this happens, `mipster` takes over and handles the situation, either to return here eventually, or else terminate.

 > Exceptions!

 An exception may occur for a number of reasons, for example, when a division by zero or an attempt to access memory at an invalid address happens.
 An `ecall` instruction also causes an exception which is then handled by `mipster` as well.
 The exact details of exception handling are discussed in the computing chapter.
 For now, take a look at the procedures `fetch`, `decode`, and `execute` in the selfie source code to get a better idea of how RISC-U emulation works.

+> Semantics of instructions

-The 14 RISC-U instructions are implemented by procedures prefixed `do_`.
-Those procedures define the exact semantics of the instructions.
-As example, consider the procedure `do_lui` which implements the `lui` instruction:
+The 14 RISC-U instructions are implemented by procedures prefixed `do_` which are invoked by the `execute` procedure.
+Those `do_` procedures define the exact semantics of the instructions.
+As example, consider the procedure `do_lui` which obviously implements the `lui` instruction:

 ```
 void do_lui() {